How to Create Reports with Power BI Service

 Differences Between Power BI Desktop and Power BI Service

-At this point, you may be wondering if you should create and edit reports in the Power BI Desktop application or Power BI Service.
+At this point, you may be wondering if you should create and edit reports in the Power BI Desktop version or Power BI Service.

 Why Use Power BI Desktop?

-Power BI Desktop is the best choice for users to create project reports.
+Power BI Desktop is the best choice when you need to create project reports from scratch.
 Using this application is best for:

 • Building project reports with data import, transformation, and modeling.